DIY Alphabet Game

-- If your cards are color coded, use the colored dice.
-Otherwise, use a regular dice with numbers.
+- If your cards are color-coded, use the colored dice.
+Otherwise, use regular dice with numbers.

 - Roll the dice and move the marker to the corresponding card.
 If you land on the alphabet card, trace the letter and say something that starts with that letter.

 - If you land on a number card go forward that many spaces.

 - If you land on an instruction card, follow the instructions.